Qbizinc/qbiz-wiki/training/Certifications/AstroAirFlowDagAuth.md

 ### TriggerDagRunOperator

-Helpful if you want to trigger DAG A from DAG B.
+Helpful if you want to trigger DAG A from DAG B. You can wait for the DAG triggered by the TriggerDagRunOperator to complete before executing the next task using "wait_for_completion"